-So, traveling independently may cost a bit cheaper and work on other parts of the earth, but not in a non-English country like China, especially when further factor in the complex transportation, less tourist-friendly infrastructure in sightseeing spots across the country.
-For most western travelers, a tour operator who can offer organized itinerary and the qualified tour guide is the very basic, though it may cost a bit higher.
-Sometimes you may find the cost difference between a tour package and self-help tour isn't as big as you thought, this is because of the favorable rate on accommodation and transportation a tour operator can get due to bulk-buying.
+So, traveling independently may cost a bit cheaper and work in other parts of the earth, but not in a non-English country like China, especially when further factor in the complex transportation, and less tourist-friendly infrastructure in sightseeing spots across the country.
+For most western travelers, a tour operator who can offer an organized itinerary and a qualified tour guide is very basic, though it may cost a bit higher.
+Sometimes you may find the cost difference between a tour package and a self-help tour isn't as big as you thought, this is because of the favorable rate on accommodation and transportation a tour operator can get due to bulk-buying.

 Given a Short Time, Private Tour is the Best Way to Know an Authentic China

-That's why I always advocate the tailor-made & private tour service from a China-based tour operator is the best choice for travelers craving for knowing the real China while staying private, comfortable, flexible and carefree.
-Without other travelers share some of the tour cost, a private tour seems to cost a little bit higher than a group tour on the surface.
-But with the very limit price difference with a group tour, a private & tailor made service is guaranteed with a unique and in-depth interaction with China, which is far from comparable by group tour and makes it a more cost-effective way.
+That's why I always advocate the tailor-made & private tour service from a China-based tour operator is the best choice for travelers craving for knowing the real China while staying private, comfortable, flexible, and carefree.
+Without other travelers sharing some of the tour costs, a private tour seems to cost a little bit higher than a group tour on the surface.
+But with the very limited price difference with a group tour, a private & tailor-made service is guaranteed with a unique and in-depth interaction with China, which is far from comparable to a group tour and makes it a more cost-effective way.

 China is Getting More and More Expensive

-Many travelers may notice that China is getting more expensive than years before, no matter you travel independently, join in a group tour or escorted by a private tour.
-Several factors including Renminbi appreciation, admission fee rise, increasing fuel fee and labor cost etc. all result it this trend, which by far shows no sign to stop.
+Many travelers may notice that China is getting more expensive than years before, no matter whether you travel independently, join in a group tour, or be escorted by a private tour.
+Several factors including Renminbi appreciation, admission fee rise, increasing fuel fees and labor cost, etc. all result in this trend, which by far shows no sign to stop.

 Admission Fees on the Rise

-Admission fee of Wulinyuan Scenic Area (with the famous Zhangjiajie National Forest Park included): CNY248 (US$40.10)
+Admission fee for Wulinyuan Scenic Area (with the famous Zhangjiajie National Forest Park included): CNY248 (US$40.10)

 Rising Fuel Price